-This was enough food, snacks and drinks to feed all of us for the afternoon until we went home for a BBQ dinner.
+There was enough food, snacks and drinks to feed us for the afternoon until we went home for a BBQ dinner.

-There were plenty of eating areas around the theme park which made it simple to take a break and then come back for more fun.
+An abundance of seating areas around the theme park made it simple to take a break and return for more fun.

-Had we not gone prepared for the afternoon at the theme park we could have added another $50 for food and drink and then some.
+Had we not been prepared for the afternoon at the theme park, we could have added another $50 for food, drink, and some.

-Whether you are going to a theme park or taking a small day trip this summer consider packing a lunch, drinks and snacks to bring along with you.
+Whether going to a theme park or taking a small day trip this summer, consider packing a lunch, drinks and snacks to bring along with you.

-Check with the facility first if you are allowed to do so although some might only allow you to eat outside the facility like at Wonderland which is fine.
+Check with the facility first if you are allowed to do so, although some might only let you eat outside the facility, like at Wonderland, which is fine.

-For picnics outside of the theme park zone just enjoy the day exploring the outdoors and forget about the extra costs of eating out and convenience foods along the way.
+For picnics outside the theme park zone, enjoy the day exploring the outdoors and forget about the extra costs of eating out and convenience foods.

-That leaves more time to spend with your family and more money to put towards your next adventure!
+That leaves more time to spend with your family and more money for your next adventure!

 Discussion: What are some of your favourite foods to bring to a theme park or other summer destination day trip?